 Another thread I was following at the time was to learn the indigenous history of the Jasper National Park.

-There weren't very many resources other than this one book by the title, Jasper National Park, 10,000 Years of Indian History Part 1: to 1800, by Joachim Fromhold
+There weren't very many resources other than this one book, Jasper National Park, 10,000 Years of Indian History Part 1: to 1800, by Joachim Fromhold

 As I was going through it I was shocked when I read this paragraph

 “In Alberta the Palisades, on the upper Athabasca River, was likely already recognized as a sacred place.
 Here the prairies are overlooked by the mountains, with 8 MISTAPEW overlooking the area…..”

 “...at the time when spirits and mankind still walked the earth together, these were the offspring of the spirits and humanity, The giants were more or less overseers of the earth and guardians of mankind.
 During the first cycle of history the spirits walked the earth in earthly form.
 At the end of this cycle, the spirits withdrew to the spiritual plane, but the giants remained behind.
 In time they too withdrew from the living world, but instead of withdrawing to another plane they lay down and went to sleep.
 To some people living today, the outlines of these spirits can still be seen in the natural features, such as mountains, hills, horizons and other natural features.
 Tradition has it that in the End Times, or the end of this cycle, draws near when they once again allow themselves to be seen.
 Among the mountain people there is a belief that more and more of the people are once again becoming aware of the MistaPew" - Jasper National Park, 10,000 Years of Indian History Part 1: to 1800, Joachim FromholdI can still remember the exact moment I read this.
 My birthplace was a sacred site full of Mista-Peo.